-All records and data stored in LIMS are backed up daily, weekly, and monthly by MWRA's MIS department.
-Once a month, the records are backed up onto tape and sent to an off-site location where they are kept for a period of ten years.
+All records and data stored in LIMS are backed up daily (Monday through Friday) by MWRA's MIS department.
+Backups are sent to an off-site location where they are kept for the appropriate retention period.
+Daily backups are kept for a five week rotating cycle.
+Monthly backups are kept for a period of two years, and every year-end a backup is performed and retained for a period of 15 years.